jamescostian/flashcardz/README.md

 diaphanous	(especially of fabric) light, delicate, and translucent.
 ```

-If you can find your terms on [Quizlet](http://quizlet.com), you can just export them and by default they will already be in this format.
+**ProTip™**: if you're studying stuff on [Quizlet](http://quizlet.com), you can just export your set of cards with the default settings.

 More formats will be accepted in the future.

-Importing the file with all of your words (assuming your file is called `myfile` and you've installed Flashcardz) is as simple as running:
+Importing the stack would look like this:

 ```
 flash import --type=tab/newline myfile myquiz1